robhrt7/backbase-widget-dependencies-proposal/README.md

 ```
 #### Build result

 Bundle build in only necessarily for standalone testing.
-In case, when we initialize project with bundle as a dependency, we will have `bb_components` and `bower_components` only in project root, with all corresponding widgets from different sources.
+In case, when we initialize project with bundle as a dependency, we will have only one components folder (`bower_components`) in project root, with all corresponding widgets from different sources.
+Nested dependencies like `project>bundle>component` will rearange in flat list after installation.

 ```
 backbase-bundle
 ├─── bower.json
-├─── conf
-│    ├── require-conf.js
-│    └── assets-tree.json
-├─── bb_components
+├─── bower_components
 │    ├── backbase-widget1
 │    ├── backbase-widget2
-│    └── any-other-widget
+│    ├── any-other-widget
-├─── bower_components
 │    ├── bundle1-client-dep
 │    ├── backbone
+│    ├── jquery...
+│    ├── require-bower-conf.js
-│    └── jquery...
+│    └── assets-tree.json
 ```

 ### Project